everscale-org/docs/src/develop/multisignature-wallet.md

 ## 1. Introduction

-Multisignature wallets are implemented as decentralized smart contracts.
+Multisignature wallets are implemented as smart contracts.
 All wallet data is stored on the blockchain.

 Multisignature wallets can have up to 32 custodians.